Search: 424 results

 And Jesus answering spake unto the lawyers and Pharisees, saying, Is it lawful to heal on the sabbath day?

-But they remained silent.
-So Jesus took hold of the man, healed him, and sent him away.
+But they did not say anything.
+So, Jesus took hold of the [sick] man, and [after] healing him, sent him away.

-When one of those at the meal with Jesus heard this, he said to him, "Blessed is everyone who will feast in the kingdom of God!"
+And when one of the people who were reclining at the [supper] table with Jesus heard this, he said to Him, "The person who will eat bread in the [coming] kingdom of God is [certainly] blessed."

 But Jesus said to them, "You are the ones who justify yourselves in men's eyes, but God knows your hearts.
 For what is highly prized among men is utterly detestable in God's sight.